flow-storm/flow-storm-debugger/Readme.md

 So I want to stop guessing and want a tool that allows me to see what is happening when a program runs (small expression or entire code bases), for when I'm hunting a bug or when I just want to understand how something works.

-But also I think some Clojure constrains (immutability and being expression based) allows us to go beyond steppers.
+But also I think some Clojure constraints (immutability and being expression based) allows us to go beyond steppers.
 We can trace everything that happened when a program run and then inspect the execution using multiple tools, being a stepper one of them.

 ### How does it compare to other Clojure debuggers?